SSpzcee/Asunder-PHB/phb/md/Combat.md

 ### **Fatigued**

 This is the result of (over)exerting oneself in battle.
 Rules for Fatigue, including how it's gained and the effects it has, are found in the 'Fatigue' section.

+### **Prone**

+You’ve fallen and you can’t get up…at least right away.
+A prone person has -3 Accuracy, -2 to defensive actions, and moves at half speed.
+Standing back up is a Speed 2 action.

+### **Rocky Terrain**

+Something has destroyed the ground below you and it’ll take you a bit to recover your footing.
+When this status is applied to an area everyone inside gains an immobility penalty equal to its severity, which is then halved (rounded down) after they find their footing.
+After escaping the area or expending Yards of movement equal to the Rocky Terrain’s area you find your footing.
+Anyone entering the area after it’s applied or who succeeded in defending the attack that applied the Rocky Terrain automatically finds their footing.

+Anyone who gains the prone condition automatically loses their footing.

 ### **Incapacitated**